mobilepadawan/Speakit-JS/README.md

 ### Compatibility

 SpeechSynthesis API has a good compatibility with the most of web browsers because this JS API was born in 2014.
-See the web browsers list of compatibility below.
+You can see the web browsers list of compatibility below.

 #### Desktop Web browsers